Can developers still make money in riskier locations such as those under threat of bushfires? Only if you take note of the necessary precautions.

 Every precaution is necessary, not only to get your development approval but also for maximum safety and liability protection.

 What you have to understand is that AS3959 came after years of scientific research into Australia’s bushfire trends.
 That’s why it’s something every developer should adhere to, especially when building in bushfire areas.

 If you find all the rules and regulations hard to keep up, Archistar is a next-gen property software platform that can help.
 With Archistar’s built-in bushfire layers, you can see in an instant if a site is in a bushfire-prone area.
 Additionally, you can rely on Archistar to find suitable development sites and access potential risks and hurdles like BAL.

-Book a demo and you can see Archistar in action before you decide if it’s for you.
 All data used in Archistar are from industry-standard sources, such as Nearmap, Domain, CoreLogic RP Data, etc.